arpitpaliwal007/DINO/README.md

 - Models are lazily loaded, keeping CLI startup and test discovery fast.
 - `frame_stride` trades temporal fidelity for throughput; analytics uses the effective sampling FPS.
 - The baseline is intentionally not phrase-filtered: YOLO's labels are closed-set, which is the comparison being illustrated.
+- An optional normalized zone adds entry count and dwell-time analytics for a region of interest.
 - In production, pin model revisions, record hardware/latency, and evaluate phrase-level labels before using outputs in a safety-sensitive setting.